 We focus on the energy region just above the $D\bar{D}$ threshold.
 The bare states $\psi(1D)$ and $\psi(3S)$ are included, with masses fixed at 3.82 GeV and 4.10 GeV, respectively, as obtained from a potential model calculation~\cite{Godfrey:1985xj}.
 Although the $\psi(2S)$ lies slightly below the $D\bar{D}$ threshold, is is also included with a mass of 3.688 GeV.

 Among the various hadronic channels, the open-charm channels $D^{(*)}\bar{D}^{(*)}$ play the dominant role, accounting for nearly the entire decay width of $c\bar{c}$ states above the open-charm threshold.
-The transition function $f_{i,n}(\vect{p})$ is calculated using the Quark Pair Creation (QPC) model~\cite{Micu:1968mk,LeYaouanc:1972vsx}, which describes the coupling between a $c\bar{c}$ state and a $D^{(*)}\bar{D}^{(*)}$ pair via creation of a light-quark pair with the quantum numbers $J^{PC}=0^{++}$.
+The transition function $f_{i,n}(\vect{p})$ is calculated using the quark pair creation (QPC) model~\cite{Micu:1968mk,LeYaouanc:1972vsx}, which describes the coupling between a $c\bar{c}$ state and a $D^{(*)}\bar{D}^{(*)}$ pair via creation of a light-quark pair with the quantum numbers $J^{PC}=0^{++}$.
 The transition function takes the form

-where an exponential form factor is introduced to suppress high-momentum contributions inherent in the original QPC model~\cite{Morel:2002vk,Ortega:2016mms,Yang:2021tvc,Deng:2023mza}.
+where an exponential form factor is introduced to suppress high-momentum contributions inherent in the original QPC model~\cite{Morel:2002vk,Ortega:2016mms,Yang:2021tvc,Deng:2023mza,Wang:2024ytk}.
 The parameter $\gamma_n$ quantifies the strength of quark pair creation.
 For $\psi(2S)$, we include its coupling to $D\bar{D}$, though its mass lies below the $D\bar{D}$ threshold; Couplings to other open-charm channels are neglected due to their higher threshold.
 For $\psi(1D)$ and $\psi(3S)$, coupling to $D\bar{D}^{(*)}$ and $D^{(*)}\bar{D}^{(*)}$, respectively, are included.
 The details of the QPC amplitudes can be found in Supplemental Material (SM)~\cite{Supplemental}.

 To connect with experimental cross sections, we also introduce the coupling $f_{n,e^+e^-}$ between bare states and the $e^+e^-$ channel.
 The value of $f_{n,e^+e^-}$ is related to the dilepton width of the bare state within the potential model via